10 Subtle Things that Will Get You Noticed at Work, According to Managers

 Managers are often at the helm of the company’s pivots, making them keenly aware of the why, when, how, and where of the success metrics.
 But when bosses relay this information to their teams, sometimes the justification for new goals, timelines, or projects doesn’t get communicated effectively.
 DiGeronimio says an employee who has a questioning attitude is an asset.
 “Innovative solutions and creative ideas stem from a solid understand of ‘why’ the company is doing something.
 Too many employees are happy to keep their head down and do as they’re told,” he says.
 “But bosses notice when an employee is willing to raise her head above the fray and ask, ‘Why?’
 This takes courage and determination, but a wise boss will hold onto employees who are willing to do it.”

 When you admit you don’t know something

 Putting on a fake smile and nodding along to a task you don’t full understand might feel like the best move in the moment, but bosses are actually more appreciative—and could respect you more—when you ask for help.
 “Many employees are afraid to say, ‘I don’t know.’
 This is because many corporate cultures do not demand intellectual integrity and accept half-baked or shoddy answers in lieu of ‘I don’t know, but I will find out and get back to you,'” DiGeronimio says.
 “Some employees feel, perhaps unconsciously, that saying ‘I don’t know’ is a reflection of a weakness and is frowned upon.
 Whereas, a wise boss recognizes that an employee that she can trust is more important than an employee who always has an answer.”
-Follow these steps to handle other tricky situations.

 When you are personally driven